-We are supporting clients in preparation for the General Data Protection Regulation (GDPR) due to be implemented in May 2018, and are able to provide a range of services that are aimed at assisting an organisation working towards data compliance.
+General Data Protection Regulation (GDPR) is in force from 25th May 2018, and on-going compliance will be required.
+We are able to provide a range of services that are aimed at assisting an organisation working towards data compliance.

-The services listed below can assist clients with developing their risk management strategy towards data compliance.
+The services listed below are already assisting clients with developing their risk management strategy towards data compliance.
 Use the ‘Find out more button’.
 Additionally you may wish to watch videos from our Autumn 2017 GDPR event, and request a download of our GDPR Q&A booklet – what it means in practice.

 GDPR Top Line Audit